buddhist-uni/buddhist-uni.github.io/_content/monographs/vimuttimagga.md

 pages: 362
 ---

-This pioneering draft translation of the important meditation manual preserved in Chinese translation has since been superceded by [Nyanatusita's translation](/content/monographs/vimuttimagga_nyanatusita).
+This pioneering draft translation of the important meditation manual preserved in Chinese translation has since been superseded by [Nyanatusita's translation](/content/monographs/vimuttimagga_nyanatusita).